UniversalDependencies/docs/_la/feat/Aspect.md

   <td><a href="#Imp">Imp</a></td>
   <td><a href="#Inch">Inch</a></td>
   <td><a href="#Perf">Perf</a></td>
+  <td><a href="#Prosp">Prosp</a></td>
 </tr>
 </table>

 Latin morphologically distinguishes (at least) three aspects: imperfective, inchoative and perfective.

-This distinction can be made for every [tense](la-feat/Tense) and [mood](la-feat/Mood) of finite [verbal forms](la-feat/VerbForm), except for the imperative mood, where only the imperfective aspect appears.
-Aspect expresses the way the action, event or state of the verb is considered and presented in its development, and it is distinct both from [temporal reference](la-feat/Tense) and Aktionsart (which pertains to lexicon and not morphology).
+The distinction between these three aspects can be made for every [tense](la-feat/Tense) and [mood](la-feat/Mood) of finite [verbal forms](la-feat/VerbForm), except for the imperative mood, where only the imperfective aspect appears.
+Aspect expresses the way the action, event or state of the verb is considered and presented in its development, and it is distinct both from [temporal reference](la-feat/Tense) and Aktionsart (which pertains to lexicon, and not to morphology).

-The different [participial forms](la-feat/VerbForm) (participles, gerundives and gerunds) are principally distinguished by their aspects, since they do not actually express the grammatical category of [tense](la-feat/Tense) (even if this is implied by some of their traditional denominations).
-The infinitive also distinguishes aspects, while the supine only appears in the perfective.
+The different [participial and infinitival forms](la-feat/VerbForm) (participles, gerundives/gerunds and infinitives) are principally distinguished by their aspects, since they do not actually express the grammatical category of [tense](la-feat/Tense) (even if this is implied by some of their traditional denominations).
+On the contrary, it does not seem justified to assign an aspect to the supine form, as this appears as a fully nominal form, not so different from common (and productive) deverbal [noun](la-pos/NOUN) formations with an [U-stem](la-feat/InflClass).

 ### <a name="Imp">`Imp`</a>: imperfective aspect

-The imperfective aspect uses the simple verbal stem (root + possible thematic vowel; called *infectum* in Latin), to which the suffixes for mood/tense & person/number are attached.
+The imperfective aspect uses the simple verbal stem (root + possible thematic vowel; called *infectum* in Latin), to which the suffixes for [mood](la-feat/Mood)/[tense](la-feat/Tense) & [person](la-feat/Person)/[number](la-feat/Number) are attached.
 It expresses the unfinished, ongoing or continuous nature of an action, an event or a state, and can be regarded as the "basic" aspect in Latin.

 The imperfective aspect is not to be confused with the so-called *imperfect* [tense](la-feat/Tense), which is the imperfective aspect of a past tense.